vPeteWalker/midway/pcconfig/pcconfig.rst

 #.
 (Optional) To configure SNMP based alerting for the cluster, see complete instructions in the `Prism Central Guide <https://portal.nutanix.com/page/documents/details/?targetId=Prism-Central-Guide-Prism-v5_17:mul-snmp-configure-pc-t.html#ntask_jqd_fd4_kbb>`_.

 #.
 (Optional) If the customer has an available Syslog server, you can enable Audit, API Audit, and Flow logging under **Alerts and Notifications > Syslog Server**.
 See complete instructions in the `Prism Central Guide <https://portal.nutanix.com/#/page/docs/details?targetId=Prism-Central-Guide-Prism-v5_17:mul-syslog-server-configure-pc-t.html>`_.
+See :ref:`deploygraylog` for instructions on how to deploy a GrayLog virtual appliance to use for Syslog during your POC.

 Disk Images
 +++++++++++